An early look at the top 25 college football teams for 2019

 21. Virginia Tech

-Injuries and youth on the depth chart dropped Virginia Tech to 6-7 this season, but the outlook is bright for coach Justin Fuente’s team.
-The Hokies return two capable quarterbacks in Ryan Willis and Josh Jackson, along with a promising group of pass catchers, including receiver Damon Hazelton (51 catches for 802 yards and eight scores).
-Leading rusher Steven Peoples (786 yards) departs, but Deshawn McClease and Jalen Holston combined for over 700 yards this season.
-In addition to settling the quarterback battle, Fuente’s top priority on offense will be sorting out a line that loses guards Kyle Chung and Braxton Pfaff and tackle Yosuah Nijman.
+Injuries and youth on the depth chart dropped Virginia Tech to 6-7 in 2018.
+However, the long-term outlook is still bright for coach Justin Fuente’s team.
+Josh Jackson transferred in January, but the Hokies return a capable quarterback in Ryan Willis, along with a promising freshman in Quincy Patterson.
+Eric Kumah's transfer means Willis will have to lean even more on Damon Hazelton (51 catches for 802 yards and eight scores) and rising star Tre Turner at receiver in 2019.
+Leading rusher Steven Peoples (786 yards) departed, but Deshawn McClease is expected to return after considering a transfer.
+In addition to settling the quarterback situation, Fuente’s top priority on offense will be sorting out a line that loses guards Kyle Chung and Braxton Pfaff and tackle Yosuah Nijman.
 Bud Foster’s defense had an uncharacteristic 2018 season.
 Virginia Tech allowed 31 points and more than 200 rushing yards a game as well as 6.4 yards a play.
 However, the news isn’t all bad for Foster.
 The Hokies return nearly everyone on this side of the ball, with linemen Ricky Walker and Vinny Mihota the biggest departures.
 With better health and development out of the young talent, it would be a major surprise if Virginia Tech once again ranks near the bottom of the ACC on defense.
 The Hokies won’t have to play Clemson in crossover action within the ACC but catch Miami, Virginia and Notre Dame away from Blacksburg.

 Missouri will be an intriguing team to watch in 2019.
 Coach Barry Odom landed an impact transfer in Clemson’s Kelly Bryant to replace Drew Lock under center, so the offense shouldn’t drop too much on the stat sheet next fall.
 Bryant also has a strong supporting cast at his disposal.
 The Tigers return a deep backfield and three starters in the trenches.
 Guard Tre'Vour Wallace-Simms is among the SEC's top returning linemen and anchors a unit that allowed only 13 sacks in 2018.
-Receiver Emanuel Hall will be missed, and tight end Albert Okwuegbunam could leave early for the NFL.
-However, Johnathon Johnson and Jalen Knox are a good place to build around at receiver.
+Receiver Emanuel Hall will be missed, but tight end Albert Okwuegbunam decided to return after considering an early jump to the NFL.
+Johnathon Johnson and Jalen Knox are a good place to build around at receiver.
 Tackle Terry Beckner and linebacker Terez Hall are significant losses for coach Barry Odom’s defense, but this unit took a step forward in 2018.
 After allowing 31.8 points a game in ’17, the Tigers held teams to 25.5 in ’18.
 The schedule is also manageable.
 Missouri plays Florida, Tennessee and South Carolina at home, while catching Ole Miss and Arkansas in crossover play.

 Nebraska was trending up over the second half of 2018 and should take another step forward in ’19.
 Dynamic freshman quarterback Adrian Martinez helped coach Scott Frost’s offense average 30 points a game this fall, and this unit should be even better with another offseason to work under this staff.
 Maurice Washington is primed for a breakout year as Devine Ozigbo’s replacement at running back, while JD Spielman becomes the go-to receiver with Stanley Morgan Jr. out of eligibility.
 Frost has a few holes to fill up front with center Tanner Farmer and guard Jerald Foster departing Lincoln.
 Despite a few key losses on offense, this unit will be one of the most explosive groups in the Big Ten next fall.
 The Cornhuskers surrendered 6.34 yards a play in 2017 but cut that total to 5.8 in ’18.
 Contending for a Big Ten West title will require more improvement out of this group.
 The Cornhuskers aren’t losing a ton of seniors off the defense, but each level loses at least one starter.
 Oklahoma State graduate transfer Darrion Daniels will provide a lift on the interior of the line, while the cornerback spot should be set thanks to the return of Lamar Jackson and Dicaprio Bootle.
 Restocking the safety position with Aaron Williams, Antonio Reed and Tre Neal departing is crucial, and Frost will have to find two new linebackers with Luke Gifford and Dedrick Young out of eligibility.
 Nebraska might have the most favorable path to a Big Ten West Division title.
 The Cornhuskers host Wisconsin, Iowa, Northwestern and Ohio State next fall.
 Additionally, they won’t have to play Michigan, Penn State or Michigan State in crossover action.